Alebasso01/SuperStore_Analysis/README.md

 The code was written in a Jupyter Notebook on Google Colab and uses the following libraries:

-- pandas for data manipulation
+- pandas
-- dash for creating the interactive dashboard
+- dash
-- plotly.express for data visualization
+- plotly.express
+- matplotlib
-- matplotlib and seaborn for additional visualizations
+- seaborn
+- plotly.graph_objects
-- plotly.graph_objects and plotly.subplots for creating advanced plots
+- plotly.subplots
-- jupyter_dash for running Dash within Jupyter
+- jupyter_dash
-- pandasql for SQL-like querying of pandas DataFrames
+- pandasql

-- 'kaggle.json', your personal API token downloaded from kaggle for authentication
+## Dashboard

 ![Dashboard](assets/dashboard.png)